Google launches Android 11 Developer Preview 1

 Google today launched the first Android 11 developer preview, available for download now at developer.android.com.
-The preview includes a preview SDK for developers with system images for the Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4, Pixel 4 XL, and the official Android Emulator.
+The preview includes a preview SDK for developers with system images for the Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4, and Pixel 4 XL, as well as the official Android Emulator.

-While it’s the fifth year running that Google has released the first developer preview of the next Android version in Q1, but this is the earliest developer preview yet.
+While it’s the fifth year running that Google has released the first developer preview of the next Android version in Q1, this is the earliest developer preview yet.
 Android N (later named Android Nougat), Android O (Android Oreo), Android P (Android Pie), and Android Q (Android 10) were all first shown off in the month of March.
 Last year, Google used the Android Beta Program, which lets you get early Android builds via over-the-air updates on select devices.
 This year, however, Google is not making the first preview available as a beta (you’ll need to manually flash your device).
 In other words, Android 11 is not ready for early adopters to try, just developers.

 If Google sticks to its usual cadence, the company will likely open Android 11 testing to more phones with the second developer preview.
 The first Android 11 developer preview is, however, available on a couple more phones (eight Pixels as opposed to six).
 Still, that’s a tiny slice of the over 2.5 billion monthly active Android devices — the main reason developers are eager to see what’s new for the platform in the first place.